renderpci/dedalo/docs/config/config.md

 	DEDALO_AV_QUALITY_DEFAULT `string`

-	This parameter define the default quality used for the audiovisual files.
+	This parameter defines the default quality used for the audiovisual files.

 	This parameter will use to compress all audiovisual files to specific quality, unifying the quality used by all sections.
 By deafult Dédalo use 720x404 h264 quality.

 	```php
 	define('DEDALO_AV_QUALITY_DEFAULT', '404');